mohofo7/swagger-typescript-codegen/README.md

       successfulResponseTypeIsRef:
         type: boolean
         description: True iff the successful response type is the name of a type defined in the Swagger schema.
+      convertQueryParamsToFormDataInPOST:
+        type: boolean
+        description: Provided by your options field
 ```

 #### Custom Mustache Variables